 Let’s break it down:

-Think about how long it takes you to set up an account structure on Google Ads.
-Once you plug in each keyword, bidding strategy and amount, and all your ads?
+Think about how long it takes you to set up an account structure in Google Ads.
+Once you plug in each keyword, bidding strategy, and amount, then create all your ads?
 It easily consumes chunks of time in your marketing schedule.

 But if you make separate ad groups for every keyword?

-Hours will turn into days as you scramble to create new search ads for each keyword.
+Hours will turn into days as you scramble to create different ads for each keyword.
 And don’t forget to factor in your headline, meta description, landing pages, and ad copy.

-No marketer has the time, and even if they did, all those hours spent to create the SKAGs would eat into potential ROI.
+No marketer has the time, and even if they did, spending hours creating SKAGs would eat into potential ROI.

 Say your ecommerce brand sells a hundred different female apparel products.
 So you make separate ad groups for each category of clothing, as well as each item, down to the last color.